Blogs

 In 1963, Baker and his colleague Joseph Marshall proposed a first-ever “chicken stick,” made of ground, blended and frozen chicken.
 Keeping the stick together without a sausage-like skin, and keeping the breading on through freezing and frying, were major advances, and they appear to have inspired many subsequent creations made of what is now called “comminuted” (minced, ground, mashed and variously stuck-together) chicken.

 It would seem that Baker loved chicken.
 He turned chicken into weiners and chicken into thin-cut slices.
 He came up with a barbeque sauce for chicken and made chicken meatloaf.
-All in all, says McKenna, Baker worked out “more than 50 other edible items made from eggs and chicken [that were] made to look like something else.”
+All in all, says McKenna, Baker worked out “more than 50 other edible items made from eggs and chicken made to look like something else.”

 Years after Baker’s pioneering work, says McKenna, McDonald’s independently arrived at a similar creation, the Chicken McNugget, a response to the calls of the federal government that people should be eating less red meat.